buff0k/Debian-11-Groupware/README.md

  3. Dovecot (Mailbox Server)
  4. Apache (Webserver, properly apache2)
  5. PHP7.4 (Scripting Language)
+ 6. Redis
- 6. RspamD (Spam Filter Server)
+ 7. RspamD (Spam Filter Server)
- 7. Certbot (Obtain LetsEncrypt SSL Certificates)
+ 8. Certbot (Obtain LetsEncrypt SSL Certificates)
- 8. SOGo (Groupware Software including IMAP client)
+ 9. SOGo (Groupware Software including IMAP client)

 A huge thank you to the developers and maintainers of each of the above packages, without whom, none of this would work.
 Seriously, support these people.